martinkearn/Content/CaseStudies/2017-02-14-CaaP-MacMillan.md

 ### Q&A Maker

-The original intentions was to direct the Q&AMaker service at the various parts of the MacMillan website have it work out the questions and answers.
+The original intention was to direct the Q&AMaker service at the various parts of the MacMillan website have it work out the questions and answers.
 However, early experimentation informed us that this approach was not going to work well because the website is not structured in question and answer format and is very deep with lots of individual pages, therefore the service did not do a good job of extracting the questions which resulted in poor results.

 However, when questions and answers were manually added with links to the relevant web page in the answer, the results become more accurate and usable.

 To increase accuracy, MacMillan implemented questions in a keyword format based on the entities and intent from LUIS and the choice from the initial ‘type of information’ dialog.
 This approach worked well and gave a high level of accuracy.

 Here are some example inputs to the Q&AMaker service: